kaidawe/documentation/Guides/QuickStart.md

 Now that you have an account you will be able to login to the account using a custom API call.
 To make requests to all of our services you will either need an IdToken which you can get from the following login request or an API Key.

-The latter is only needed if you intend to integrate as a organization account and can be found [here](https://www.app.secur3d.ai/dashboard/organization/webhook) when signed in as a organization.
-For more details into how to use this you can visit the organization section of the API documentation.
+The latter is only needed if you intend to integrate as a organization account, If you do plan to use this feature though, please continue this guide through the organization quick start guide.

-To do this you can create a API call similar to this one
+To get your IdToken you can create a API call similar to this one

 ```
 // Declare Api function